 - Verify the filter type is the one recommended by the manufacturer.

 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Amazing as it may seem, filters can dramatically alter your home's airflow, which is why we recommend asking the manufacturer.
-A top tier HEPA filter that is designed to catch finer dust will reduce airflow more than a cheaper filter.
+Amazing as it may seem, filters can really alter your home's airflow, which is why we recommend checking in with the manufacturer.
+A top tier HEPA filter that is designed to catch finer particles will reduce airflow more than a cheaper filter.
 With restricted airflow comes more pressure on your system, so you ought to verify that your HVAC system was built to handle it.
-Otherwise, you might experience uneven heating and cooling efficiency in your home, and HVAC parts may wear out much faster than the standard.
+Otherwise, you might experience uneven heating and cooling efficiency in your home, and HVAC parts may die off much faster than the standard.